Azure/AppService/_posts/2022-11-09-multi-region-web-app.md

 ![]({{ site.baseurl }}/media/2022/11/web-app-access-restrictions-2.png)

-You can optionally [configure access restrictions to the SCM site](https://learn.microsoft.com/azure/app-service/app-service-ip-restrictions#restrict-access-to-an-scm-site) for the app.
-To do so, navigate to the *Advanced tool site* tab and add any needed rules such as only allowing traffic from your IP range.

 Be sure to repeat these same steps for the other web app.

+### Lock down SCM/advanced tool site

+Earlier on when you were creating the web apps, you disabled basic authentication to the WebDeploy port and SCM site.
+You'll want to also disable all public access to the SCM site.
+Doing this, however, limits how code can be deployed to your app.
+Later on, we'll walk through how to give a service principal access to deploy your source code.
+To disable public access, navigate to the "Access restriction (preview)" page for your app and select the *Advanced tool site* tab.
+For the *Unmatched rule action*, select "Deny" and then **Save**.
+Repeat this process for the other app.

+You can optionally [configure access restrictions to the SCM site](https://learn.microsoft.com/azure/app-service/app-service-ip-restrictions#restrict-access-to-an-scm-site) as well for the app if you need to give other principals access.
+To do so, navigate to the *Advanced tool site* tab and add any needed rules.
+The access restrictions you apply to the SCM site will depend on how you're managing and deploying your source code and conducting your testing.

 ### Verify Azure Front Door